 College Science Prerequisites, Course Description and Textbooks

-Anatomy & Physiology 1 (BIO201) - PrerequisitesHigh School Diploma or equivalent.
-Anatomy and Physiology 1 requires four weekends to complete.
-The accelerated anatomy and physiology classes are held on Saturdays and Sundays from 8:30am to 6:30pm.
-(4 Semester Units, includes lab*)
+Anatomy & Physiology 1 (BIO 201) - PrerequisitesHigh School Diploma or equivalent.
+Anatomy and Physiology 1 is a lower division, 4-unit, intensive, immersion-learning course that requires four weekends to complete.
+Classes are held on Saturdays and Sundays from 8:30am to 6:30pm, which includes 2 face-to-face lecture sessions and 2 face-to-face laboratory sessions.
+In addition, a minimum of 15 to 20 hours per week of self-paced, web-based learning support activities are required.

 ** The 6th Edition of the same book may also be used as a required textbook for this course (ISBN-10: 0-323-03718-6)

 Thibodeau, G. & Paton, K. Study guide for anatomy & physiology.